A-Bloom/CARLA_LiDAR_RL.py/README.md

 and it will test them both in sequence.
 You can array any number of parameters, and it will test all the combinations.
 Run ControlPanel.py to start the experiment.

-Alternatively, to continue a terminated experiment, you can run Trainer.py from command line with an argument specifying the path to the terminated experiment.
+Alternatively, to continue a terminated experiment, you can run Trainer.py from command line with a --resume flag and an argument specifying the path to the terminated experiment.
 Feasibly this can be used to change environmental hyperparameters mid-training like action_possibilities, but be warned that changing others like LidarDepth will break the trainer.
+You can also run the Trainer with a --upgrade flag an argument specifying the path to a single policy and two positional arguments for epochs and steps_per_epoch to continue training a single policy.
+Note that this creates a new experiment, and tensorboard.

 Trainer.py calculates, runs and logs all the experiments.